 "For each criticism you have of yourself, write down the exact opposite.
 Then come up with 'facts' that prove both sides.
 You'll likely be surprised to find you can find proof for both sides.
 This exercise shows how our 'beliefs' are usually not so true at all."

-"Finally, come up with a statement that is balanced and in the middle (for example: 'I'm not always naturally assertive, but if I need to be, I can be.')."
+"Finally, come up with a statement that is balanced and in the middle - such as: "I'm not always naturally assertive, but if I need to be, I can be."

 Focus on the positives

 Taking time to reflect on your successes can help you have a more positive view of yourself.
 Writing a list of what you like about yourself may also be helpful.

 Barrow says she writes down three positives at the end of every day.
 "It can be really difficult some days, and there have been days when they've included things like 'my dressing gown is fluffy' and 'my heat pack is warm'.
 But it forces me to try to find some good in every day."

 Identify your triggers

 Riley recommends asking yourself if there are times when you feel more confident or less confident.

 "If we can identify the triggers that drain us of confidence and those factors that help us relax and be ourselves, we can identify areas for self-development and strengths we can build on," she says.